jnussbaum/dsp-tools-podman/scripts/benchmarking_results.md

 ## Methodology

-pyperf.Runner which spawns 4 processes, which each run 1 warmup and 3 measurements.
+pyperf.Runner which spawns 1 process, which each run 1 warmup and 60 measurements.
-This results in 12 measurements.
+This results in 60 measurements.
-Before doing the actual measurements, pyperf spawns 1 calibrating process which also runs 1 warmup + 3 measurements.
+Before doing the actual measurements, pyperf spawns 1 calibrating process which also runs 1 warmup + 60 measurements.
-So in total, the code is executed 20 times, but only 12 are used for the measurement.
+So in total, the code is executed 122 times, but only 60 are used for the measurement.

 ## Mac